Consistory court: Procedure

 The procedure to be followed by the court and by parties in faculty proceedings are set out in the Faculty Jurisdiction Rules 2015.

 The consistory court usually sits "on paper" without formal hearings.
 Contentious cases can be determined on consideration of written representations if the chancellor considers it expedient and all the parties agree.

 When hearings are required they can be held in any convenient building; which might be the church to which the proceedings relate or an existing court building or a school or community hall made available for the purpose.
 Historically some consistory courts were housed in the cathedral church of the diocese and some cathedrals still contain court rooms, although these are now used for other purposes.
-For example the former consistory court at St Paul's Cathedral is now the Chapel of the Order of St. Michael and St. George.
+For example, the former consistory court at St Paul's Cathedral is now the Chapel of the Order of St. Michael and St. George.
 One of the oldest surviving complete ecclesiastical courtrooms in Great Britain is the consistory court at Chester Cathedral.
 Probably the oldest known example (1617) is in the Chapel of St Nicholas, King's Lynn, Norfolk.

 Until the latter part of the nineteenth century there were legal practitioners in England known as "advocates" who practised solely in ecclesiastical and admiralty law and formed a chartered institution called Doctors' Commons.
 After the transfer of much of the jurisdiction of the ecclesiastical courts to new, temporal courts in the 1850s, Doctors’ Commons declined and was eventually closed.
 Thereafter, counsel (i.e. barristers) were permitted to appear in the ecclesiastical courts and nowadays solicitors also appear.
 The only limitation that exists in relation to representation is the issue of funding.
 Where commercial interests are involved in contested faculty proceedings (e.g. a petition to allow the grant of a way leave to a utility undertaker) legal representation is usually engaged by the petitioners.
 Where the petitioners are private individuals or parochial church councils they may not have the resources to instruct solicitors and counsel; though it is not uncommon for counsel to appear pro bono.

 Registrars

 The registrar of the diocese is also the registrar of the consistory court.
-The qualification for appointment as a registrar is a general qualification within the meaning of section 71 of the Courts and Legal Services Act 1990.
+The registrar must be a solicitor of the Senior Courts of England and Wales or a barrister in England and Wales.
 He was usually also the legal secretary to the bishop, and now must be a legal adviser, and is registrar to the archdeacons.
 He must be learned in ecclesiastical law, and be a communicant of the Church of England.
 He is appointed by the bishop after consultation with the Bishop's Council and the Standing Committee of Diocesan Synod.

 There may be a deputy registrar who carries out some of the work of the registrar.
 There may be a separate clerk of the court, if there might be a conflict of interest for the registrar to act in this capacity.

 Each consistory court has a seal, which is in the care of the registrar.